edwin465/SSVEP-OACCA/README.md

 # SSVEP-OACCA
 The source code of the OACCA introduced in our IEEE TBME paper (10.1109/TBME.2021.3133594) is shared here.
+After comparing the CCA and OACCA performance, it can be found that the OACCA performs better than the CCA.

 ## Version
 v1.0: (6 Jan 2022)